 The aid transparency movement demonstrates that it does not have to be this way.
 Rich information can be reported in a common format which meets both the need for high-level statistics and useful, practical information.
 IATI provides a data standard and a registry which makes comparable, comprehensive, accessible and up-to-date information practically possible.

-Adopting IATI for climate finance would resolve the political questions determining what is ‘in’ or ‘out’ for the purposes answering the US$100 billion dollar question.
+Adopting IATI for climate finance would not resolve the political questions determining what is ‘in’ or ‘out’ for the purposes answering the US$100 billion dollar question.
 This is a matter for continued discussion at meetings like the one in Doha.
 But it would provide a simple, manageable and powerful system to improve climate finance transparency; both to inform these international discussions and to provide finance and line ministries, civil society, legislators and citizens with the information they need now to ensure that resources available are used well.